chapter one

 - Understanding the agent foundational layers

-By themselves, LLM-based apps, like simple chatbots, can generate responses and answering questions.
-But these days we want them to make plans and also carry out those plans: we want them to book a flight, not just provide a list of flights, or update a project tracker, not just list the changes that need to be added.
+By themselves, LLM-based apps, like simple chatbots, can generate responses and answer questions.
+Next, we want them to make plans and carry them out.
+We want them to book a flight, not just list available flights, or update a project tracker, not just list the changes that need to be made.
 To equip AI apps with active abilities, we add AI agents to the system.
-The agent is not a new concept in machine learning and artificial intelligence, and the term can be a bit ambiguous.
+The agent is not a new concept in machine learning and artificial intelligence, and the term can be ambiguous.
 But when we talk about intelligent or AI agents, we generally mean software that perceives its environment, decides what to do, and takes action to achieve a goal, using the resources provided by an LLM.